ho323/ho323/README.md

 <!--
 **ho323/ho323** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+  I'm Hoseong Kim, an hybrid app developer. 🌱 <br>
+  I also know how to engineering machine learning. ✨ <br>

 I'm Hoseong Kim, a machine-learning engineer. 🌱 <br>
 I am currently getting my bachelor's degree at Seoul Tech. 🧑‍🎓 <br>